 Interestingly, Mound 1 has been preserved to appear as the original surveyors would’ve found it.
 And it was also this particular mound that Squier and Davis used as an example in their book to show what mound looked like on the inside:

 This mound was an ‘Altar Mounds,’ used for rituals or possibly sacrifice (but of what kind we can’t say for sure).
 At the bottom is an altar of burnt clay, on top of which sits bones or ashes.
 This particular mound had mica sheets above the ashes, but that was rather uncommon.

-'The are the principal depositories of ancient art; they covered the bones of the distinguished dead of remote ages; and hide from the profane gaze of invading races the altars of the ancient people.'
+'They are the principal depositories of ancient art; they covered the bones of the distinguished dead of remote ages; and hide from the profane gaze of invading races the altars of the ancient people.'

 Just outside the ‘city limits,’ visitors can access a scenic nature trail along the Scioto River – likely a very significant river for the Hopewell.
-But as had a lot more to see that day, I returned to Mound City and made a quick stop at the Visitor Center before moving on.
+But as I had a lot more to see that day, I returned to Mound City and made a quick stop at the Visitor Center before moving on.

 Whether or not that’s the case, scholar William Romain has discovered that the diagonal axes of the ‘city’ align to both the summer solstice sunset and the trajectory of the Milky Way.
 And it may even have a direct connection to Newark Earthworks, an even larger Hopewell masterpiece.
 But more on those earthworks later.

-If you have more time to spend, note that Mound City is just one part of the Hopewell Culture National Historical Park.
+If you have more time to spend, Mound City is just one part of the Hopewell Culture National Historical Park.
 Other nearby sites that make up the park include the Spruce Hill Earthworks, Seip Earthworks, the Hopewell Mound Group, the Hopeton Earthworks and the High Bank Works (currently closed).